JWST user documentation will consist of articles, rather than monolithic handbooks.

 Spectroscopy Made Easy (SME) is IDL software and a compiled external library that fits an observed high-resolution stellar spectrum with a synthetic spectrum to determine stellar parameters.
 The original paper describing SME is Valenti & Piskunov (1996).
+Subsequent enhancements of the package are described in Piskunov & Valenti (2016, submitted).

 Atomic and molecular line data formatted for SME may be obtained from VALD3, which supersedes the previous version of VALD.
 SME understands extended van der Waals encoding, which is enabled in the VALD3 unit selection configuration page.
 SME can solve for empirical log(gf) and damping parameters, using an observed spectrum of a star (usually the Sun) as a constraint.